arsley/working_times/README.md

 You can set comment with it.

 ```
-$ wt start "Today, I will implement some gread feature!"
+$ wt start "Today, I will implement some great feature!"
 ```

 And also, you can specify group depends on your work type.